 Actors joining the MCU as part of Disney+ shows include Teyonah Parris, who is set to play the adult version of Monica Rambeau, first introduced in Captain Marvel, in WandaVision; Wyatt Russell, who'll appear as John Walker in The Falcon and the Winter Soldier; and Kathryn Hahn, who'll appear as a "nosy neighbor" in WandaVision.

-And unlike in the past, where the MCU movies have existed separately from what was happening on television, these series will directly play into moving everything forward into Phase Five.
-The best example of this is that WandaVision will tie directly into Doctor Strange's sequel, Doctor Strange in the Multiverse of Madness, as Olsen is set to co-star in that movie alongside Benedict Cumberbatch.
+Unlike in the past, where the MCU movies have existed separately from what was happening on television, these series will directly play into moving everything forward into Phase Five.
+The best example of this is that WandaVision and Loki will tie directly into Doctor Strange's sequel, Doctor Strange in the Multiverse of Madness.
+Olsen is confirmed to co-star in the movie alongside Benedict Cumberbatch.

-Your beloved Star Wars films will also be on Disney+.
-A subscription to the streaming service will also allow you to watch all the Star Wars films you like — yes, even the prequels, if that's your thing (no judgment).
+Your beloved Star Wars films are also on Disney+.
+A subscription to the streaming service allows you to watch all the Star Wars films you like — yes, even the prequels, if that's your thing (no judgment).

-The Mandalorian, which has already been renewed for a second season, will debut Nov.
+The Mandalorian, which has already been renewed for a second season, debuted on Nov.
 12, the day of the Disney+ launch.
-Game of Thrones alum Pedro Pascal will star as the eponymous bounty hunter alongside Nick Nolte, Gina Carano (Deadpool), Giancarlo Esposito (Breaking Bad), Emily Swallow (Supernatural), Carl Weathers (Rocky), Omid Abtahi (American Gods), Werner Herzog (Grizzly Man), and Ming-Na Wen (Marvel's Agents of S.H.I.E.L.D.).
-Meanwhile, Taika Waititi (Thor: Ragnarok), who served as a director on the series, will voice a droid.
+Game of Thrones alum Pedro Pascal stars as the eponymous bounty hunter alongside Nick Nolte, Gina Carano (Deadpool), Giancarlo Esposito (Breaking Bad), Emily Swallow (Supernatural), Carl Weathers (Rocky), Omid Abtahi (American Gods), Werner Herzog (Grizzly Man), and Ming-Na Wen (Marvel's Agents of S.H.I.E.L.D.).
+Meanwhile, Taika Waititi (Thor: Ragnarok), who served as a director on the series, voices a droid.
 (Watch a trailer / Find out more about the series here.)

 A Rogue One prequel series is in the works.
 Disney has unveiled its plans to revive Diego Luna's Cassian Andor from Rogue One: A Star Wars Story for a prequel series that will follow the Rebel spy before his time on that fateful final mission.
 According to the description of the new series, which begins filming in 2020, "The rousing spy thriller will explore tales filled with espionage and daring missions to restore hope to a galaxy in the grip of a ruthless Empire."
 And yes, Alan Tudyk will be back as K-2SO.
 (Find out more about the series here.)